NeuPhysics/neutrino/docs/astrophysics/stars-as-neutrino-factories.rst

 Nuclear Reactions in Sun and Neutrino Flux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 pp chain and CNO cycle are the most important nuclear reactions in a star.
-Through different stages of its life, a star experience different nuclear reactions.
-Figure :ref:`fig-pp_Chain_Branching` shows the dominant energy source of solar mass stars.
+Through different stages of its life, a star experience different nuclear reactions. :numref:`fig-pp_Chain_Branching` shows the dominant energy source of solar mass stars.
 In order to calculate the neutrino spectrum we need the neutrino production rate in each reaction and the branching ratios.
-The processes that emits neutrinos are the red reactions in Fig :ref:`fig-pp_Chain_Branching`, which explicitly are
+The processes that emits neutrinos are the red reactions in :numref:`fig-pp_Chain_Branching`, which explicitly are

 .. math::
    \begin{align}